Ultrasound Therapy for Clogged Milk Ducts

 Important Details to Prepare for Your Appointment

-To achieve the best results, it is important for moms to fully empty both breasts after the treatment.
-Bringing a breast pump is recommended for this purpose.
+To achieve the best results, it is important for moms to empty both breasts after the treatment fully.
+It is recommended to bring a breast pump for this purpose.
 Alternatively, moms are welcome to bring their baby to breastfeed directly following the session.

 Please note that if you have Breast Implants, we require a letter from your doctor or surgeon confirming that it is safe to proceed with treatment.